 Drinks and Treats

-Highlands Wine Shop – this is such a great spot to enjoy a glass of wine outside under the shaded trees, surrounded by hydrangeas (at least if you visit during summer!)
+Highlands Wine Shoppe: This is such a great spot to enjoy a glass of wine outside under the shaded trees, surrounded by hydrangeas (at least if you visit during summer!)

 What to do in Highlands

 There are so many great little shops in downtown Highlands that you could spend a day popping in and out of.
-And there is no shortage of antique shops in the area, too.
-I think the best way to enjoy Highlands is to spend it very low key, walk around and just enjoy the beauty or even take a drive with no destination planned.
-We usually always drive over the Cashiers and venture to Bucks coffee and check out the Farmers Market across the street.
+There is no shortage of antique shops in the area, too.
+I think the best way to enjoy Highlands is to spend it very low-key, walk around and enjoy the beauty or even take a drive with no destination planned.
+We usually drive over to the Cashiers, venture to Bucks Coffee, and check out the Farmers Market across the street.
 Cashiers isn’t as walking-friendly as Highlands, but there are still some great spots to pop into while you’re there.

 Highlands Aerial Park: